Why Low-Precision Transformer Training Fails: An Analysis on Flash Attention

 \subsection{Isolating the Source of Failure within Flash Attention}

 To pinpoint the source of failure within flash attention, we conduct a series of targeted experiments.
 We systematically modify the algorithm—disabling tiling, selectively replacing flash attention with a standard implementation, and performing key computations in high precision—to narrow down the potential causes of instability.
-To accelerate this analysis, we monitor empirical indicators such as the spectral norm of weights to quickly identify failing configurations.
+To accelerate this analysis, we monitor spectral alignment~\citep{qiu2025spectral} to quickly identify failing configurations.

 \paragraph{Tiling is not the Source of Failure.} To determine if the block-wise processing in flash attention was responsible for the failure, we conduct an experiment where we disabled tiling by setting the block size equal to the sequence length.
 This forces the algorithm to compute with the full matrices at once.
 The training process still failed, leading to the same loss explosion.
 This finding rules out the tiling strategy as the cause of the problem.
 For all subsequent experiments, we therefore use this non-tiled setup to simplify the analysis and focus on the core numerical computations.